 If you earned or received income in the U.S., you are required to gather official documentation from various sources in order to complete the tax forms.
 Sources of U.S. income may include on-campus employment, scholarships, fellowships, graduate assistantships, stipends, practical or academic training, and any compensation received for labor.
 “Income” is not limited to wages paid to the individual in cash, but also includes that portion of a scholarship, fellowship, or assistantship that is applied to housing and meal expenses.
 Some examples of this official documentation are a Form W-2 from your employer, Form 1042-S from Boston University and/or another academic institution you attended in a given year, Form 1099 from your bank, or any other forms showing income.

-If you received taxable income during a given year from Boston University, you should have received a Form W-2 from BU and/or any other U.S. employer showing the wages you earned and the taxes withheld.
+If you received taxable income during a given year from Boston University, you should have already received a Form W-2 from BU and/or any other U.S. employer showing the wages you earned and the taxes withheld.
 If you have any questions regarding your Form W-2 from BU, please contact the BU Payroll Office at 617-353-2270.

-If you’re a student or a scholar who received a scholarship or fellowship from BU or you’re claiming a tax treaty in a given year, you should receive a Form 1042-S from the BU Payroll office showing the amount paid in early March.
+If you’re a student or a scholar who received a scholarship or fellowship from BU or you’re claiming a tax treaty in a given year, you should receive a Form 1042-S from the BU Payroll office showing the amount paid in mid-March.
 You will not be able to begin completing your tax forms until after you have received the Form 1042-S. If you have any questions regarding your Form 1042-S, please contact the BU Payroll Office at 617-353-2270.

 Using Thomson Rueters’ Foreign National Tax Resource

 In order to facilitate the filing of tax forms, the ISSO has purchased a web-based tax return preparation system that is designed exclusively for international students, scholars, and their dependents.
-The Thomson Rueters Foreign National Tax Resource (FNTR) is online tax preparation software that will help you understand your nonresident alien tax obligations and to complete many of the forms including federal 1040NR or 1040NR-EZ forms and the Massachusetts State Form 1NR/PY (if required depending on your individual tax status and income earned).
+The Thomson Reuters Foreign National Tax Resource (FNTR) is online tax preparation software that will help you understand your nonresident alien tax obligations and to complete many of the forms including federal 1040NR or 1040NR-EZ forms and the Massachusetts State Form 1NR/PY (if required depending on your individual tax status and income earned).
 Windstar FNTR also offers an extensive online searchable content library to give you general information about U.S. tax withholdings, tax filing obligations, and tax treaties, and detailed information on whether you’re required to file a tax return as a dual status filer or resident for tax purposes.

 Thomson Rueters’ FNTR will assist most international students and scholars with the preparation of their nonresident tax forms.
 However, there may be circumstances in which individuals will not be able to use the FNTR.
 Consulting the information on the Thomson Rueters’ FNTR site and entering basic information into the system will help you determine whether you’re eligible to use FNTR.